-- Homemade shake: Cashew nut milk blended with a scoop of flax seed and mango, guava, watermelon or whatever fruit you like.
+- Homemade shake: Cashew nut milk blended with a scoop of flax seed and banana, mango, watermelon, berries, or whatever fruit you like.

 Lunch – 12.30 PM:

-- Raw green beans and spirulina noodles, mixed with olives in a vegan tomato pasta sauce.
+- Raw green beans and spirulina noodles mixed with olives in a tomato pasta sauce.

 - Lentils with brown rice and lemongrass sauce.
 On the side: raw organic baby tomatoes, cucumber and carrot sticks, with a humous dip.